By David Joel Miller.

 Happiness helps you see the good in things.

 Being able to laugh at the funny side of life makes it easier to find the silver lining in those problematic parts of life.
-If everything in your life is dead serious the joy flees.
+If everything in your life is deadly serious the joy flees.
 Even in the toughest of times being able to look on the lighter side of things can help see you through tough events.

 Pain and misery will make sure you notice them, but happiness waits patiently for its turn to make an appearance in your life.
 To capture life’s pleasures you have to notice and encourage them.